-- A. Pre-bore slightly oversized holes for piles 3 to 4 m below grade at all pile locations to allow for setting up of piles, and to reduce ground vibration and potential ground heave in large pile groups. - B. Remove pre-bore tailings and dispose of off-site.
+- A. Pre-bore slightly oversized holes for piles up to 3 m below grade at all pile locations to allow for setting up of piles, and to reduce ground vibration and potential ground heave in large pile groups.
+Do not pre-bore below Elevation 222.500 m. - B. Remove pre-bore tailings and dispose of off-site.